fuzzylabs/chess-agent/.github/pull_request_template.md

 Please ensure you have done the following:

+* [ ] I have run application tests ensuring nothing has broken.
 * [ ] I have updated the documentation if required.
 * [ ] I have added tests which cover my changes.